Parma Ham Croquettes

 Cover a baking sheet with parchment paper.
 Dampen hands and take a teaspoonful of the Parma ham and cheese and mould it into a small round or oval shape and put this on the baking sheet.
 Repeat until all the mixture is used up.
 This is a very messy exercise, followed by an even messier exercise:

 Roll each ball firstly in the flour, then the egg and finally the crumbs.
-Place on another covered sheet and chill for at least an hour.
+Place on another covered sheet and chill for at least an hour or open freeze.

 Serve with aioli: mash garlic clove with some salt until it is paste-like.
 Mix into the mayonnaise with a few drops of lemon juice.